Use space to open navigation items

 Collaboration and engagement

-The SRCC acknowledges that regulators need to be transparent and responsive, implementing regulation in a modern and collaborative way.
+The SRCC acknowledges that regulators need to be transparent and responsive communicators, implementing regulation in a modern and collaborative way.
 To achieve this, the SRCC will be:

 • Contemporary – reviewing, monitoring and updating policies and practices, including clearly defined corporate governance arrangements, to ensure the regulatory framework remains contemporary and relevant.

-• Consultative - encouraging effective consultation and collaboration with, and participation by, all stakeholders which includes workers and their representatives.
+• Consultative – encouraging effective consultation and collaboration with, and participation by, all affected parties including workers.

 Innovation and regulatory change